jordandeklerk/pyloo/README.md

 ## Development Status

 This package is currently being developed with a focus on:
-- Implementing core LOO-CV and PSIS functionality
+- Implementing core LOO-CV and PSIS functionality in a framework agnostic way
 - Setting up proper testing infrastructure
 - Creating comprehensive documentation
-- Ensuring compatibility with popular Bayesian frameworks
+- Ensuring compatibility with popular Bayesian frameworks such as Arviz, PyStan, PyMC, etc.